 Basically driving anywhere in the Yukon or Alaska during autumn feels magical but driving on top of mountain ridges was simply spectacular.
 The Top of the World Highway is a gravel road that skirts through a vast and remote landscape and crosses from Alaska into the Yukon.

-We barely saw three cars go by… Plus how many isolated border checkpoints have you crossed that actually close for six months of the year?
+Apart from the amazing scenery around you, it’s worth driving this road because how many isolated border checkpoints have you crossed that actually close for a good part of the year?

-4. Big Sur | California, US
+4. BIG SUR | CALIFORNIA, US